toffee crisp bars with puffed quinoa

 • Always try and opt for an almond butter that just contains almonds (and maybe a little salt) – get in the habit of checking the ingredients as you may be surprised how much extra ‘fillers’ and sugars some brands will sneak in.
 I find the organic brands tend to just use organic almonds and a pinch of sea salt and that is it – so try to find one like that if you can.

-• For the dates, I use large medjool dates.
+• Which dates?
+I use large medjool dates.
 They work really well in recipes like this as they blend into a lovely caramel consistency.
+I find other dates don’t give the same taste and consistency.

 4 Ingredient Toffee Crisp